 José Santos Woss

 José is the Legislative Manager for Criminal Justice and Election Integrity.
 He leads FCNL’s work on criminal justice reform, campaign finance reform (election integrity), and police militarization.
 He co-Chairs the Interfaith Criminal Justice Coalition, an alliance of more than 40 national faith groups advocating to end mass incarceration.

 Before his time in the Senate, Jose was a social worker for HIV-positive clients in New York City.
 While attending Montclair State University and right after graduating he served as an AmeriCorps member in a community-based, immigrant-serving nonprofit helping recently-arrived African refugees in New Jersey.
-He also provided French interpretation and translation services for Survivors of Torture counseling and asylum legal proceedings.
+He also provided French interpretation and translation services for Survivors of Torture counseling and USCIS asylum interviews.
 José’s national service and time as a social worker illustrated the ways society and institutions are built to leave so many people behind.
-This changed his life, and he became firmly committed to improving the country that gave his family of immigrants so much.